braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/inbox_vision.md

 ## Testing your email in Inbox Vision

-Inbox Vision works with random users and doesn't persist any custom user or other preview user settings.
-This means that if you enter a custom user in the preview field and run Inbox Vision, what's shown in Inbox Vision might be different from the message preview elsewhere.
+Inbox Vision works when **Random User** is selected for **Preview as a User**  and does not persist any custom user or other preview user settings.
+This means that if you select **Custom User**  and run Inbox Vision, what's shown in Inbox Vision may differ from the message preview elsewhere.

 To test your email message in Inbox Vision, do the following: